Qualcomm (QCOM)

 14. Is Now The Time To Buy Qualcomm?

-Qualcomm is a fine business.
-First off, its revenue growth was solid over the last five years.
-And while its declining operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, its stellar ROIC suggests it has been a well-run company historically.
+There are definitely a lot of things to like about Qualcomm.
+To kick things off, its revenue growth was impressive over the last five years.
+And while its projected EPS for the next year is lacking, its stellar ROIC suggests it has been a well-run company historically.
+On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Qualcomm’s P/E ratio based on the next 12 months is 13.1x.
-When scanning the semiconductor space, Qualcomm trades at a fair valuation.
+Qualcomm’s P/E ratio based on the next 12 months is 14.5x.
+Looking at the semiconductor space right now, Qualcomm trades at a compelling valuation.
 If you trust the business and its direction, this is an ideal time to buy.